Photo credit: MaxPixel.net

 Life Song - In Harmony With All Creation

 Life Song deals with interspecies communication, an adventure in awareness and how human life may be enriched through it.
 Communication with other creatures and life forms than ourselves may not only be important but critical to our survival.
 Life Song suggests that the lack of interspecies communication reveals a failure to grasp an awareness of the connectednesss of all life, that everything is related to everything in existence.

 About The Author

-Dr. Bill Schul, a social psychologist and journalist, has had a lifetime interest in animals, plants, and interspecies communication.
-He is an experienced rancher, farmer, and gardener.
+Dr. Bill Schul (1928-2010), a social psychologist and journalist, had a lifetime interest in animals, plants, and interspecies communication.
+He was an experienced rancher, farmer, and gardener.
 He is the author of eleven books, including the bestseller, The Secret Power of Pyramids, and more than 200 articles exploring the unexplained phenomena occurring in our daily life.
 He is the recipient of a number of awards.